felipeorrico/CS344/README.md

 Coding Assignments for CS344 @ Oregon State University

-*Please do not copy or distribute any of my work.
+*Please do not copy or distribute any of this work.
 That would be plagiarism.*